 Trees will often show signs of water related stress such as browning of leaf edges, poor or stunted new growth in the spring, or dieback of leaves, twigs and branches.
 Sunburn on the leaves can occur during hot spells when the tree cannot take up water as quickly as it is losing it through the leaves and twigs.
 This shows itself with brown patches in the middle of the leaf.

-To find out if your tree is getting adequate water, dig or probe the soil down 6” - 12” at the dripline.
+To find out if your tree is getting adequate water, dig or probe the soil down 6” – 12” at the dripline.
 An 18” tubular steel soil sampler is ideal for checking soil moisture.
-If the soil is wet, you are probably doing an adequate job.
+If the soil is damp, you are probably doing an adequate job.
 The soil should be moist, but never soggy and squishy for any length of time.
 Excess soil moisture excludes oxygen from the soil, creating an environment where small absorbing roots die off.

 To give your trees adequate moisture while conserving water, follow the step-by-step procedure below.